-Women's healthcare includes healthcare services and counselling regarding family planning, infertility treatment, healthcare services and protection during pregnancy and after birth, prevention detection and treatment of gynaecological diseases and relieving menopause problems.
+Women's healthcare includes healthcare services and counselling regarding family planning, infertility treatment, healthcare services and protection during pregnancy and after birth, prevention, detection and treatment of gynaecological diseases and relieving menopause problems.
 Women's healthcare is performed by gynaecologists in community healthcare centres, private clinics with concession and in some hospitals.

 Each woman with compulsory health insurance can select her own personal gynaecologist, which is accessible to her without her personal physician's referral.
-Asylum applicants without compulsory health insurance can access services related to contraception, healthcare during pregnancy and birth, and pregnancy termination.
+Asylum applicants and women with temporary protection without compulsory health insurance can access services related to contraception, healthcare during pregnancy and birth, and pregnancy termination.